 Two unrelated vehicles had stopped to disgorge their occupants, who were taking photos of the falls.
 It seemed rude not to join in.

 It was the other stream that the A-road now followed, namely the Allt Loch Tarbhaidh (‘Loch Tarbhaidh’s stream’).
 This, naturally enough, led me up its valley to Loch Tarbhaidh (tarbhaidh meaning ‘place of bulls’).

 Overlooking Loch Tarbhaidh was an unexpected B&B, Ard-na-Bruthaich (‘height of the brae’), situated on the highest point of the road (172 m).
 It was unexpected because it wasn’t on my map, which I thought was just a few years old.

 Looking closer, I see that while my map was reprinted with a new cover in 2016, the actual cartography is from 2008.
 Switching to Google Maps’ street view, the earliest view that it has of Ard-na-Bruthaich is from 2009 and also shows a lorry and a mechanical digger, while such niceties as the fence around it and an outlying building had yet to be constructed.

 Having been surprised by this decade-old house, I then didn’t see the next one, about half a mile away.
 Not because it wasn’t there but because its owners had gone to quite some effort to make sure that I didn’t.

-Today the main residence of the Gualin Estate and used as holiday accommodation (housing 9 guests), Gualin Lodge (from a’ ghualainn, ‘the ridge’) was originally built by the Duke of Sutherland in 1833 as an inn on his newly-constructed road.
+Today, the main residence of the Gualin Estate is used as holiday accommodation (housing 9 guests), Gualin Lodge (from a’ ghualainn, ‘the ridge’) was originally built by the Duke of Sutherland in 1833 as an inn on his newly-constructed road.